azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 programmer is mostly editing a single function at a time, the language server can quickly re-typecheck just that function.

+#### Ruby: autoloading

+Ruby code often uses an autoloader, which de-necessitates explicitly `require`ing all the dependencies of a given file.
+The autoloader figures out which files define what, and automatically requires them when needed.

+This means a static typechecker for Ruby, like [Sorbet][sorbet], must track a single massive interconnected graph of dependencies between files.
+Sorbet must thus potentially re-typecheck dozens or hundreds of files in response to editing a single file.

+To solve this, engineers at [Stripe][stripe] working on Sorbet have developed a package system for use with Sorbet.
+This package system encourages defining explicit boundaries between logical areas of the codebase.
+It will eventually allow Sorbet to typecheck individual packages, instead of the whole codebase.

+Eventually, Sorbet could note that a new module added in a package is not exported to other packages.
+It can thus safely re-typecheck only files in the package, not any of the other hundreds or thousands of unchanged packages.

+##### Takeaways

+Consider having a module system with explicit imports and exports.
+This allows a language server to:

+- Parallelize typechecking across modules.
+- Know that changes in module-private definitions cannot affect other modules.

 #### Flow: inferring types across module boundaries

 [Flow][flow] used to infer types across module boundaries.
 So code like this